wazo-platform/wazo-doc/source/cti_client/cti_client.rst

 Handling callto: and tel: URLs
 ==============================

-The XiVO client can handle telephone number links that appear in web pages.
+The XiVO Client can handle telephone number links that appear in web pages.
 The client will automatically dial the number when you click on a link.

 .. note:: You must already be logged in for automatic dialing to work, otherwise the client will